Jump to section:

 A Gold ETF can be a better way of gaining exposure to gold itself, but it too represents certain risks.
 The fund may be leveraged, so that the amound invested into the ETF isn’t necessarily backed up by the euqivalent amount in gold bullion.
 This means that if sufficient holders of the gold ETF wished to sell their holding simultaneously, there possibly won’t be enough physical gold to satisfy all those sales.

 Undoubtedly, if your buying cost is your main focus, then ETFs and funds are the cheapest ways to buy gold or gold related companies.
 The cost of manufacturing gold coins and bars is more expensive than simply buying something electronically.
 However there are other costs to consider.
-Funds generally have ongoing managment fees to pay.
-Physical Godl needs to be stored which costs money, although an increasing number of investors are taking personal possessio of their coins and bars to storage cheaply at home.
+Funds generally have ongoing management fees to pay.
+Physical Gold needs to be stored which costs money, although an increasing number of investors are taking personal possession of their coins and bars to storage cheaply at home.

-Physical gold and silver coins are by far the safest way of providing long-term stability.
-It’s also the most suitable way of passing welath down the generations.
+It’s also the most suitable way of passing wealth down the generations.
 Trust me, kids prefer to receive something tangible with real value than a piece of paper promising worth.
 They present the most secure method of protecting your family’s wealth in a tax efficient way.